| |

-Knock fully supports the operating budget for the Matumaini Child Care Center in Tanzania.
 Matumaini, meaning 'Hope' in Swahili, is located in Rau Village, outside the town of Moshi at the base of Mount Kilimanjaro.
-Forty children, predominantly AIDS orphans, live at the Center and range in age from six to sixteen years.
-In January 2011, the kids and staff excitedly moved into the new center Knock built for them, moving from a small, three-roomed house to an expansive site complete with two classrooms, a large dining hall with a kitchen and store, and two dormitories.
-The kids are provided with health care, clean mattresses and mosquito nets, well-balanced meals, a safe and clean environment, and school uniforms and supplies; additionally, their school fees are paid.
-Matumaini has also established income-generating projects for the children to foster capacity building and drive incremental revenue for the Center.
+About 35 children, predominantly AIDS orphans, live at the Center and range in age from seven to seventeen years.
+Knock Foundation has helped to support Matumaini since 2007.
+In January 2011, the kids and staff excitedly moved into the brand new center Knock funded and constructed, moving from a small, three-roomed, rented house to an expansive site complete with two classrooms, a large dining hall with a kitchen and store, and two dormitories.
+Knock’s partnership agreement with Matumaini expired in late 2012, but we continue to assist with many of the children’s educational needs and will continue to do so moving forward.

 Matumaini Children's